gsdlab/chocosolver/README.md

 Prerequisites
 -------------
 * [Choco 3](https://github.com/chocoteam/choco3) - The project is currently in the beta stage and changes are occurring very rapidly.
-The build in the Maven repository is too out-of-date so please build the library from source.
+The build in the Maven repository is too out-of-date so please build the library from source on the develop branch.

 ```bash
 git clone https://github.com/chocoteam/choco3.git